Home » blogs » 1 Week in Patagonia: Chile Hiking Trip Itinerary for Adventure Travelers And Santiago

 A Glacier Lake, Torres Del Paine, Chile

 We returned in time for lunch.
 In the afternoon, we chose to go on another short hike.
 Based on the activities selected by guests, the hotel assigns tour guides to groups and handles all the logistics flawlessly.
 Our guide, Jon, greeted us in the lobby and drove us to the trailhead.
 This was a three-hour hike with breathtaking views.
 As we were still recovering from the previous day’s hike, the guides suggested that a short hike would be beneficial in preparing us for our next big adventure instead of taking a full day of rest.
+Glad that we listened to them.

 Base of the Towers, Torres Del Paine, Chile, South America